dakk/f3l-lang/docs/modules.md

 open Amodule;
 ```

-And then, you can use a definition from the opened file like this:
+And then, you can use a definition from the opened module file without referencing the module name like this:

 ```
-Amodule.hello ();
+hello ();
 ```